Winter Flows on the Henry’s Fork: What Anglers Need to Know

 Jamie Powell

-Silver Lake Drawdown: What Happened, What We Saw, and What We’re Doing About It
+Silver Lake Sediment Event: What Happened, What We Saw, and What We’re Doing About It

-The Henry’s Fork Foundation (HFF) has become aware of, and is actively investigating, the recent drawdown of Silver Lake in Harriman State Park.
-The sudden lowering of the lake released a large amount of fine sediment downstream into Thurmon Creek and the Third Channel of the Henry’s Fork through the Ranch.
-HFF was not informed before Silver Lake was drawn down.
-Fortunately, our science team was already in Harriman State Park and responded immediately, documenting
+The Henry’s Fork Foundation (HFF) has become aware of, and is actively investigating, the recent draining of Silver Lake in Harriman State Park.
+The sudden draining of the lake released a large amount of fine sediment downstream into Thurmon Creek and the Third Channel of the Henry’s Fork through the Ranch.
+Although HFF was not informed the lake would be drained, our science team responded immediately, documenting conditions, collecting samples, and assessing the river as

 Read More »